Gianni Agnelli: Early life

 Agnelli was educated at Pinerolo Cavalry Academy, and studied law at the University of Turin, although he never practised law.
 He joined a tank regiment in June 1940 when Italy entered World War II on the side of the Axis powers.
 He fought on the Eastern Front, being wounded twice.
 He also served in a Fiat-built armoured-car division during the North African campaign, for which he received the War Cross of Military Valor.
 After the armistice of Cassibile, Agnelli became a liaison officer with the occupying American troops due to his fluency in English.
 His grandfather, who had manufactured vehicles for the Axis powers during the war, was forced to retire from Fiat but named Valletta to be his successor.
-His grandfather died, leaving him head of the family but Valletta running the company.
-After the pre-war Topolino, Italy's first inexpensive mass-produced car, Fiat in the mid-fiftees made a bestseller with the Fiat 600.
+His grandfather died, leaving him head of the family, but Valletta running the company.
+After the pre-war Topolino, Italy's first inexpensive mass-produced car, Fiat in the mid-fifties made a bestseller with the Fiat 600.

 Prior to his marriage on 19 November 1953 to Marella Caracciolo dei Principi di Castagneto, a half-American, half-Neapolitan noblewoman who made a small but significant name as a fabric designer and a bigger name as a tastemaker, Agnelli was a noted playboy whose mistresses included actresses, such Anita Ekberg, Rita Hayworth, Linda Christian, Danielle Darrieux, the socialite Pamela Harriman, and Jackie Kennedy.
 Although Agnelli continued to be involved with other women during his marriage, including Ekberg and the fashion designer Jackie Rogers, the Agnellis remained married until his death of prostate cancer in 2003 at the age of 81.

 For most of his life, Agnelli was considered to be a man of exquisite taste.
 In 2002, he left his paintings to the city of Turin, which established the Pinacoteca Giovanni e Marella Agnelli.
 His only son, Edoardo Agnelli, was born in New York City on 9 June 1954, seven months after the couple's wedding at the Château d'Osthoffen in France.
 He gave up trying to groom him to take over Fiat, seeing how the boy was more interested in mysticism than making cars; his son studied religion at Princeton University and took part in a world day of prayer in Assisi.
 His son, who seemed burdened by the mantle of his surname, committed suicide on 15 November 2000 by jumping off a bridge near Turin; Agnelli joined police at the scene.
 The Agnellis had one daughter, Countess Margherita Agnelli de Pahlen.
 She is the mother of John Elkann, Lapo Elkann, and Ginevra Elkann.
 She has five other children from her second marriage to Count Serge de Pahlen: Maria de Pahlen, Peter de Pahlen, Anna de Pahlen, and Tatiana de Pahlen.
 Into the 2020s, the de Pahlens remain involved in a dispute with the Elkanns over Agnelli's inheritance.